search for a partner.

 On to the main topic

+I will pick a few topics, from my older essay, and explain them further.
 In essence, what I would like to convey, is that the choices I make are based on questioning my prejudices, asking (with my understanding) where a behaviour comes from, how feasible it is, how much meaningful does it make life. etc. This is not about right or wrong, but rather the choices I made and the reasoning behind them.

 I describe myself as atheist.
 More precisely, I don't care about the question of God.
 If there is (atleast?) one, then so be it.
 If there is none, then it be so.
 Either way, I am not concerned.
 I call myself as atheist, in most conversations, because otherwise most people interpret my situation as open to suggestion.
 And assume that their nudging might somehow swing to believing in god.
 As far as I can predict, that is never going to happen.
 I think now a days, atheism is somewhat acceptable, in some social circles (mostly cities).
 But from the perspective of finding a partner, I haven't come across enough women, who would describe themselves as atheist/agnostic.